senior dachshund care

 Dachramp from Alpha Paw

-Keep your doxie moving!
+Keep your senior dog moving!
 Continue to take your Dachshund on daily walks, just at a much slower pace and shorter length.

 If walking is too painful or difficult for them, consult your vet for some help with arthritis pain and stiffness.